jhpyle/docassemble/_docs/background.md

 Your background action is prevented from saving changes to the variables because background actions are intended to run at the same time the user is answering questions in the interview.
-If the background process starts at 3:05 p.m. and finishes at 3:10 p.m., but the user answers five questions between 3:05 p.m. and 3:10 p.m., the user's changes would be overwritten if the background process saved its changes at 3:10 p.m.
+For example, if the background process starts at 3:05 p.m. and finishes at 3:10 p.m., but the user answers five questions between 3:05 p.m. and 3:10 p.m., the user's changes would be overwritten if the background process saved its changes at 3:10 p.m.

 The [`background_response()`] function is the simplest way to return a value to the interview, but you may want to use